 What we studyOur lab focuses on examining the regulation of the cardiovascular system during a variety of perturbations.
 We have a particular interest in how this may differ between the sexes, as well as the disparities that exist between racial groups.

-We are learning that a one-size-fits-all approach to medicine does not work well.
+Why is this important?We are learning that a one-size-fits-all approach to medicine does not work well.
 There are sex-specific pathways that exist.
 This means that women and men regulate variables like blood pressure differently when presented with a challenge.
 Thus, when a dysregulation exists, we must approach these problems differently.
 The same exists for racial-based differences, of which, we are just beginning to understand.

 Lab personnelSara Jarvis, PhD - Principal Investigator Tayler Simons - Undergraduate Researcher (Biomedical Science)